This post contains affiliate links. If you click & make a purchase, I receive a commission! Thanks! Questions? View my full disclosure.

 Classic American Road Trip

-There is nothing more quintessentially American than to set out on the open road in search of adventure.
-This first successful cross-country road trip sealed the American love affair with the ultimate symbol of freedom – the automobile.
 Over a hundred years after Jackson’s trip, I can still relate to some of his experiences.
 Breakdowns, enormous storms over the plains, wrong turns, breathtaking scenery, questionable roads, even that last drive through the night to finally reach his final destination – these are all things we have also experienced in our many epic summer road trips.

-Save
+• Save

-Quote by William Least Heat-Moon: “There’s nothing that we can do that is more American than getting in a car and striking out across the country.”
-Yep.
-Rings true to me.
+“There’s nothing that we can do that is more American than getting in a car and striking out across the country.”

-Save
+• Save

 Expansive views and no roads… it was a difficult trip but just imagine the amazing scenery they saw along the way.